 Fastly respects cache-control headers by default, but you can also use another proxy-specific header: surrogate-control.
 Surrogate-control headers are similar to cache-control headers, but provide instructions to reverse proxy caches like Fastly.
 You can use cache-control and surrogate-control headers together.
-For more information about cache-control and surrogate-control headers, see our cache control tutorial.
+For more information about cache-control and surrogate-control headers, see our guide on configuring caching.

 An updated example

 Let's take a look at how the cache-control headers could be used in our original example, the comments API.
 Recall the API endpoint that provided a list of comments for a given article: